wacncontent/CustomizeTool/removeCommentOutput/includes/virtual-machines-common-cli-ps-findimage.md

 - Offer
 - SKU

-For example, these values are needed for the **Set-AzureVMSourceImage** PowerShell cmdlet or with a resource group template file in which you must specify the type of virtual machine to be created.
+For example, these values are needed for the `Set-AzureRMVMSourceImage` PowerShell cmdlet or with a resource group template file in which you must specify the type of virtual machine to be created.

 If you need to determine these values, you can navigate the images to determine these values: